PVUD/PVUD/README.md

 # Unifying Person and Vehicle Re-identification

-Instructions for evaluating the results of our BMVC 2018 submitted paper.
+Instructions for evaluating the results of our TCSVT submitted paper.

 The provided code was developed using the following software:
 - Python 3.4